AI Tools

 Half the battle here is timing.
-A few things to keep in mind to maximize your chances.
+Here are a few things to keep in mind to maximize your chances:

 1. When they’re motivated to keep you around